-The Award for Distinguished Science Journalism in the Atmospheric and Related Sciences recognizes outstanding science journalism about scientific discoveries, principles, advances, and impacts in all media outlets including radio, television, film, newspaper, magazine, social media, and online.
+To be considered, each piece, including those in a body of work, must go beyond routine reporting of an event, such as publication of a scientific paper, to put the event in a wider scientific context.
+Acceptable content are scientific discoveries, principles, advances, and impacts in all media outlets including radio, television, film, newspaper, magazine, social media, and online.
 The award embraces a broad definition of journalism including, but not limited to reporting, interviewing, humorous blogging, and opinion or commentary pieces, as long as they convey strong, accurate science.

-Self-nominations are allowed and encouraged, and nominations require little more than the submission of nominated materials published or broadcasted all or in part during the preceding calendar year, along with a letter of no more than one page explaining the contents and context of the submitted work.
+Nominations require the submission of nominated materials and a one page letter explaining the contents, context, and impact of the submitted work.
+The nominated materials must have been published or broadcasted all or in part during the preceding calendar year.
+Self nominations are allowed and highly encouraged.
 It is not necessary to be an AMS member to nominate or support an award nomination.
 Award committee members will not be involved in the nomination process for the awards they select.
-Please submit your nomination by 1 May.
+Nominations are due on or before 1 May.